demostheneslld/ai-philosophy-empowerment/CONTRIBUTING.md

 ```bash
 python scripts/build.py
 ```

+Configuration lives in `scripts/config.py`; edit `SITE_BASE_URL` there if you are hosting the site somewhere other than GitHub Pages.

 The command writes output to a local `docs/` directory (ignored by git).
 Open `docs/index.html` in your browser to preview.